Jim Adler: Jim Adler & Associates

-Advertisements and Copyrights Infringement Lawsuits
+Advertisements and copyright infringement lawsuits

 Adler began investing in commercials on television in the early 1980s.
 He began using the "Texas Hammer" pseudonym in the early 2000s and registered it as a trademark with the USPTO in 2008.
 According to the Dallas Morning News and Dallas Business Journal, "Adler took acting lessons with a drama coach".
-The ads became popular in Texas but Jim Alder's notorious style of acting, where he often appeared holding a big hammer next to an 18 wheeler semi-trailer truck, attracted much criticism and attention for "pseudo-celebrity and turning lawsuits into an industry."
+The ads became popular in Texas but Jim Adler's notorious style of acting, where he often appeared holding a big hammer next to an 18 wheeler semi-trailer truck, attracted much criticism and attention for "pseudo-celebrity and turning lawsuits into an industry."

 Adler has been involved in a series of lawsuits related to trademark and copyright infringement, where he has sued other lawyers for "copying his marketing strategy and using his trade name "The Texas Hammer" to obtain popularity among potential clients.
 One case in particular, Adler sued an Alabama attorney, Mike Slocumb, for airing commercials, "that were near duplicates of his own".
-The case became notable after the lawsuit became the subject of a segment on HBO’s “Last Week Tonight with John Oliver” in August, 2021.
+The case became notable after the lawsuit became the subject of a segment on HBO's Last Week Tonight with John Oliver in August 2021.

-According to the lawsuit, "Adler's company spent over $100 million on T.V. advertising in English and Spanish and the Defendants have adopted Adler’s famous persona and Plaintiffs’ intellectual property in a brazen bid to confuse and deceive consumers."
+According to the lawsuit, "Adler's company spent over $100 million on TV advertising in English and Spanish and the defendants have adopted Adler's famous persona and plaintiffs' intellectual property in a brazen bid to confuse and deceive consumers."
 Other lawsuits include Adler v.
 McNeil Consultants, Ramji Law Group of Houston, and more.